wangyibo0308/iBatch/README.md

 iBatch is a middleware system running on top of an operational Ethereum network to enable secure batching of smart contract invocations.
 We introduce two new intermediaries, untrusted Batcher off-chain and trusted dispatcher smart contract on-chain.
 The untrusted Batcher can mount attacks to forge, replay, modify and even omit the invocations from the callers.
 Also, the Batcher can refuse to batch invocations.

 # Off-chain simulator
 We are not ready to upload our Ethereum client that hooked with iBatch protocol at this time.
-We upload a off-chain simulator wrote with Python just used to illustrate the off-chain batch process and how to interact with the dispatcher smart contract.
+We upload an off-chain simulator written with Python just to illustrate the off-chain batch process and how to interact with the dispatcher smart contract.
+This off-chain simulator shows a simple example that batching all the ERC-20 transfer invocations that are sent in the same block.

 # Integration with legacy smart_contract